-- (1) An application for an order under section 33 of the Probate and Administration of Estates Act shall be for an order requiring a person to bring a will or other testamentary paper into the Probate Registry or to attend in court for examination. - (2) An application under paragraph (1) shall be made by application in the action, which must be served on the person against whom the order is sought. - (3) An application for the issue of a subpoena under section 32 of the Probate and Administration of Estates Act shall be for the issue of a subpoena requiring a person to bring into the Probate Registry a will or other testamentary paper. - (4) An application under paragraph (3) may be made without notice and must be supported by an affidavit setting out the grounds of the application.
-An application under paragraph (3) shall be made to the Registrar who may, if the application is granted, authorise the issue of a subpoena accordingly. - (5) A person against whom a subpoena is issued under this rule and who denies that the will or other testamentary paper referred to in the subpoena is in his possession or under his control may file an affidavit to that effect.
+(1) Any application in probate proceedings for an order requiring a person to bring a will or other testamentary paper into court or to attend in court for examination must be supported by evidence on affidavit setting out the grounds of the application.

+(2) An application under paragraph (1) shall be made by application in the action, which must be served on the person against whom the order is sought.

+(3) Any application for the issue of a subpoena in accordance with section 32 of the Probate and Administration of Estates Act (No. 1 of 2011) to require a person to bring a will or other testamentary paper into the Probate Registry may be made without notice but must be supported by evidence on affidavit setting out the grounds of the application.